dmillerw/nuklear4j/Readme.md

 [![Build Status](https://travis-ci.org/vurtun/nuklear.png)](https://travis-ci.org/vurtun/nuklear)
 # Nuklear4j

 Nuklear4j uses SWIG3 to generate the Java bindings.
-Even if this project focus on Java, it means bindings for other languages should be done easily (any volunteers ?)
+Even if this project focus on Java, it means bindings for other languages (Python, Lua, C#, ...) could be done easily.

 ##Original description
 This is a minimal state immediate mode graphical user interface toolkit